-The following Banking & Finance guidance note Produced in partnership with K&L Gates provides comprehensive and up to date legal information covering:
+The following Banking & Finance practice note Produced in partnership with CMS provides comprehensive and up to date legal information covering:

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.

 Existing user?
 Sign-in

 Take a free trial

 The offence of threats to killThe offence of threats to kill is an offence which can be tried in the magistrates' court or the Crown Court.
 The magistrates' court is likely to decline jurisdiction if there are repeated threats or a visible weapon.Elements of the offence of threats to killThe

 Defending a tort claim—general considerationsIn reality, many claims are ‘defended’ on the basis that the defendant either did not owe the claimant a duty, or there was no breach of duty or there was a break in the chain of causation.In each of those cases, the claimant has failed to establish that

 The procedure for making an application to stay proceedings due to abuse of process is governed by the Criminal Procedure Rules 2015 (CrimPR), SI 2015/1490, r 3.20.
 For more information, see Practice Note: Abuse of process procedure.Staying a prosecution for abuse of processThe principle of abuse of

 IntroductionA defendant may decide to make a submission of no case to answer after the claimant has indicated that it has closed its case and before the defendant calls any evidence.
 It is only done where the defendant is extremely confident that the claimant has not presented the court with

 To view our latest legal guidance content,sign-in to Lexis®PSL or register for a free trial.